Author of historical romance and romantic suspense novels set in the UK and Ireland.

 “Good morning, Mr Johnston, Mrs Black.”

-Mr Johnston glanced up at her, then leaned back in his chair.
-He was a red-haired man of late middle age, while the housekeeper was a little younger, and both were dressed in severe black clothes.
-She stood meekly as they noted her accent and their eyes took in her general appearance, figure, face, hair and posture.
+Mr Johnston glanced up at her, then leant back in his chair.
+He was a red-haired man of late middle age, while the housekeeper was a little younger, her dark hair tied in a bun at the nape of her neck.
+Both were dressed in black.
+Mr Johnston wore a black coat, white shirt with wing collar, and a black cravat, while Mrs Black’s dress was tightly buttoned almost up to her chin.
+She stood meekly as they noted her accent and their eyes took in her general appearance, face, figure, hair and posture.

 “Name?” the butler asked.

 He nodded and held out his hand for the reference.
 Heart thumping, she handed it over and watched as he read it before passing it to Mrs Black.

 “You have not worked since July 1879,” he said.
 “That is a year ago.
 What have you been doing during that time?”

 “My mother had consumption, sir, and couldn’t look after herself,” she told him, hoping she sounded convincing.
 “I left my position at the Glebe House and cared for her until she died a month ago.”

 “And where was that?”

 “Gloucestershire in England.
 My mother had moved there to care for her sister.
 Aunt Mary also died of consumption.
 I have come back to Ireland because I now have no relatives left in England.”